ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 The fictional problem type here defines the "errors" extension, an array that describes the details of each validation error.
 Each member is an object containing "detail" to describe the issue, and "pointer" to locate the problem within the request's content using a JSON Pointer {{JSON-POINTER}}.

 When an API encounters multiple problems that do not share the same type, it is RECOMMENDED that the most relevant or urgent problem be represented in the response.
 While it is possible to create generic "batch" problem types that convey multiple, disparate types, they do not map well into HTTP semantics.

+Note also that the API has responded with the application/problem+json type, even though the client did not list it in Accept, as is allowed by HTTP (see {{Section 12.5.1 of HTTP}}).

 ## Members of a Problem Details Object {#members}